kebasaa/qr_apostilles/README.md

 ### Certificate of civil status / singleness

-This document is sometimes also called a *letter of non-impediment* in some countries, and confirms that a person is either married or single (or divorced).
+This document is sometimes also called a *letter of non-impediment*, and confirms that a person is either married or single (or divorced).
+It is typically issued by the country/countries of citizenship.
 The following fields are available:

 1. Information about the person:
    1. First (given) name